hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 name: file-provisioner
 class: compact
 # The File Provisioner
 The Terraform file provisioner copies files from your workstation onto the remote machine.
-In our code we're using the file provisioner to upload a shell script.
+In our code we're using the file provisioner to upload some shell scripts.

 ```terraform
 provisioner "file" {